Linear acceleration emission of pulsar relativistic streaming instability and interacting plasma bunches

+Both assumptions are fulfilled in our considered instabilities when (1) the streaming instability or the interacting plasma bunch are formed as secondary particles during a spark event.
+Their density can exceed the local Goldreich--Julian density, while the surrounding plasma can have a lower density.
+(2) If a plasma bunch is initially created in the lower magnetosphere where the density is higher, it can then propagate to the higher magnetosphere where the surrounding plasma has a lower density and therefore a lower absorption edge frequency.
+Moreover, in both cases, the surrounding plasma density might still be high enough to compensate for the Goldreich--Julian currents in the surrounding plasma, and the emitted electromagnetic waves might still propagate similarly to vacuum.

+Another option that can decrease the absorption of electromagnetic waves is the relativistic beaming effect.
+As the plasma bunch moves at relativistic speeds, the emitted waves are relativistically beamed and propagate in the surrounding plasma in the direction mostly along magnetic field lines.
+Because the beamed radiation has a higher frequency than in the plasma frame, the frequency might well be higher than the plasma frequency.
+Moreover, an absorption coefficient for these waves is significantly lower because the projected electric component of an electromagnetic wave into the direction of particle motion (along the magnetic field) is small.

+An additional possibility is that the emitted electromagnetic waves are initially absorbed by the surrounding plasma.
+However, when the absorbing plasma reaches an arbitrary saturation level of electromagnetic wave energy density, its dispersion properties change, and the wave absorption approaches zero.

+In addition to the effects mentioned above, influencing the wave coherence at distances comparable with the size of the emission region, the propagation effects through the magnetosphere were also neglected in our model.
+Although there are effects that influence the radio wave propagation, absorption, and polarization \citep{Arons1986,Liubarskii1998,Petrova2002,Petrova2013}, we did not aim to study the effects because their complexity goes beyond the limits of this paper.

-\subsection{Tests of Implementation}
+\subsection{Tests of implementation}

-We tested the software toolkit in a one-particle approximation and for an oscillating current wave with an arbitrary spatial size.
-We assumed that an electron oscillates with frequency $\omega_0 = 1\,\mathrm{rad}\,\mathrm{s}^{-1}$ for non-relativistic to relativistic drift velocities.
+We tested the software toolkit in a one-particle approximation and for an oscillating coherent wave with an arbitrary spatial size.
+We assumed that an electron oscillates with frequency $\omega_0 = 1\,\mathrm{rad}\,\mathrm{s}^{-1}$ for nonrelativistic to relativistic drift velocities $\beta = 10^{-3}$ throughout the magnetic field.
 Specifically, the size of the particle orbit is negligible in comparison with the size of one grid cell.
-The used drift velocity corresponds to the average particle velocity over many orbits in the observer reference frame.
-Thus, it reminds an oscillating dipole.
-As follows from Equation~\ref{Eq:A1}, there is no feedback of particle emission on its motion.
+The drift velocity we used corresponds to the average particle velocity over many orbits in the observer reference frame.
+Thus, it recalls an oscillating dipole.
+As follows from Eq.~\ref{Eq:A1}, there is no feedback of particle emission on its motion.

-We superposed the currents onto a grid (charge densities are zero) and input them into the LAE toolkit instead of the simulation currents.
-The emission power of such a point oscillating particle with frequency $\omega_0$ that has a drift velocity $\beta_\mathrm{s}$ can be analytically estimated as \citep[Chapter~11]{Griffiths2017}
+We superposed the currents onto a grid and input them into the LAE toolkit instead of the simulation currents.
+Independently, we calculated received power as a function of the emission angle using

+where $q$ is the charge of the particle, and $\epsilon_0$ is the permittivity of vacuum, $\boldsymbol{n}$ is the direction vector of the emission, $\boldsymbol{\beta}$ is the particle velocity, $\boldsymbol{\dot{\beta}}$ is the particle acceleration, both normalized to the light speed, and $\langle \rangle_t$ denotes time average over the particle oscillation.
+We tracked the particle for 20 oscillation periods in 2000 time steps.